web-programming-2016s/group-work/README.md

 * Similar apps - Pocket Expense Personal Finance, Good Budget, Mint.com
 * Functionalities of the app
      - It is possible to create a user
-     - User can update daily his spending calendar
+     - User can update daily his spending to calendar
      - Person can add the outgo

 * Summary: